 In January 2010, the Board developed a draft one-page strategic planning document with the assistance of the Foraker Group.
 It was adopted by the Board in 2012, and has been further refined over the years including a major revision in 2016.
-The One-Page Strategic Plan is attached to the final version of this document as Appendix A. The one-page plan is reviewed and updated with this document.
+In September 2023, the PWSRCAC Board of Directors, all committee chairs, and select staff were invited to participate in a facilitated full day strategic planning workshop.
+At the time of publication of this document, updates resulting from the workshop were pending.
+The most recently approved One-Page Strategic Plan is attached to the final version of this document as Appendix A. The one-page plan is reviewed and updated with this document.

 Projects proposed for funding in the upcoming fiscal year are prioritized and presented by each of the Council's five technical committees (see page 7) for consideration at the Long Range Planning workshop, usually held in December, after which they are ranked by the Board and staff.
 The rankings are used as guidance in the development of the annual budget (Appendix D).
-The final budget for each fiscal year is approved at the May Board meeting.

-At the January 2011 Long Range Planning workshop, the Board requested that any ongoing projects presumed to be permanent, as well as ongoing parts of the Council's operations, not be included in the annual project scoring process.
-Since that time, these "protected projects" are reviewed separately by the Board each year.
+The final budget for each upcoming fiscal year is approved at the May Board meeting.
+Any ongoing projects presumed to be permanent, as well as ongoing needs of the Council's operations, are not included in the annual project scoring process.
+These "protected projects" are reviewed separately by the Board each year, typically at the September Board meeting.

-Each year, the technical committees prioritize projects related to their work and recommend projects to be protected (not ranked).
-All proposed projects are presented for discussion at the Volunteer Workshop, held annually in early December.
+Each year, the Council's five technical committees prioritize projects related to their work and recommend projects to be protected (not ranked).
+All non-protected proposed projects are presented for discussion at the Volunteer Workshop, held annually in early December.
 Projects proposed for the upcoming fiscal year are distributed to the Board and staff for ranking, with the following criteria strongly considered during the ranking process: 1) relevance to achieving PWSRCAC's mission; 2) extent to which there is alignment with goals and objectives in the One Page Strategic Plan, as well as mandates set out in the Oil Pollution Act of 1990 (OPA 90) and requirements within the Alyeska contract; 3) benefit to member organizations; 4) probability of success; and 5) cost effectiveness.

 This year, as in the past, the project prioritization process began with letters soliciting project ideas being broadly disseminated to stakeholder entities, including industry and regulatory agencies.
 All staff, Board, and technical committee members were invited to submit suggestions for potential new projects as well.
-Staff developed most of the project descriptions and budgets with help from technical committee members.
-Members of the 2022 Long Range Planning Committee (LRPC) were Board members Amanda Bauer, Elijah Jackson, Robert Archibald, and Angela Totemoff; committee chairs Trent Dodson, Jim Herbert, Steve Lewis, and Davin Holen; and IEC member Cathy Hart (chair LRPC).
+Staff developed most of the project descriptions and budgets with help from technical committee members and stakeholders.

+Members of the current Long Range Planning Committee (LRPC) are Board members Amanda Bauer, Elijah Jackson, Robert Archibald, and Angela Totemoff; committee chairs Trent Dodson, Jim Herbert, Steve Lewis, and Davin Holen; and IEC member Cathy Hart (chair LRPC).